 Did you know that taking frequent walks and hiking can boost your immune system, strengthen your heart, improve your mood, extend your lifespan, and even improve your balance?
 So it pretty much gives you superpowers.

 And while of course you can take a walk around your block and see what the neighbors are up to, we're encouraging you to try something a little different, so you can level up your stroll and see or hear things that are only found in special areas of Fairfax County.
-So get your walking shoes ready and check out these cool places on our list.
+So whether you’re on a getaway or a local on a staycation, get your walking shoes ready and check out these cool places on our list.

 Where: Meadowlark Botanical Gardens